amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 2. pgpool version is 4.5.2
 3. There are some glitches for pgpool on Ubuntu, which do not exist on the RHEL.
 That is because EnterpriseDB is rather Redhat oriented than other Linux distros.
 I have tried to make up for them and included the solutions in this document.
 The tests have shown a satisfactory result for myself but the solutions are offered **without a guarantee**.
 4. Like many of the watchdog solutions for DBMS HA solutions, the watchdog can be installed on a highly available server, even a separate one.
 Here we setup the watchdog on all the nodes.
+5. Note that many of the commands that have "sudo" at their beginning in this document do not have to have this command if they are run under postgres user.
+However, I have assumed that these commands are being executed under another sudoer user.
+6. In my opinion, this document also includes some practical linux learnings which might be usefull for you.
-5. The following are the node details used in this documentation:
+7. The following are the node details used in this documentation:

 **Schematic of the sample pgpool replication topology setup (source: [pgpool.net](https://www.pgpool.net/docs/latest/en/html/example-cluster.html)):**